 The fatality rate of the disease is much higher than COVID-19,” state-run Global Times quoted the embassy’s statement on Friday.

-Many organisations including Kazakhstan’s health department are studying the “virus of this pneumonia”, the embassy said.
+Many organizations including Kazakhstan’s health department are studying the “virus of this pneumonia”, the embassy said.

-There has not been any indication of whether this disease is related to the COVID-19.
+There has not been any indication of whether this disease is related to COVID-19.

-Some Chinese experts said that measures should be taken to prevent the pneumonia from spreading into China.
+Some Chinese experts said that measures should be taken to prevent pneumonia from spreading into China.